prakash-joshi/booking-app/README.md

 # booking-app
-this is a cli test booking app
+this is a cli test booking app2